Search

 Instructors’ Biographies

-DR. JOYITA DUTTA is a tenured Professor in the Department of Biomedical Engineering at the University of Massachusetts Amherst.
+DR. JOYITA DUTTA is Professor with tenure in the Department of Biomedical Engineering at the University of Massachusetts Amherst.
 She received her B.Tech.
 (Honors) from the Indian Institute of Technology (IIT) Kharagpur and M.S. and Ph.D. from the University of Southern California.
 She directs the Biomedical Imaging and Data Science Laboratory (BIDSLab) at UMass Amherst, which develops signal processing and artificial intelligence (AI) techniques for image, graph, and time-series datasets.
 Her scientific contributions include the development of a broad range of tools for medical image enhancement and reconstruction with a focus on multimodality information integration.
 Her current research interests include developing AI approaches for the diagnosis and prognosis of Alzheimer’s disease.
 Dr. Dutta was the recipient of the 2016 Tracy Lynn Faber Memorial Award from the Society of Nuclear Medicine and Molecular Imaging (SNMMI) and the 2016 Bruce Hasegawa Young Investigator Medical Imaging Science Award from the IEEE.
 As a postdoc/junior faculty, she received an SNMMI Young Investigator Award, the 2013 SNMMI Mitzi & William Blahd MD Pilot Research Grant, the 2013 American Lung Association Senior Research Training Fellowship, and an NIH K01 Career Development Award.
 Her research is supported by multiple grants, including active NIH R01, R21, and R03 grants held as PI.
 Dr. Dutta has served as a member of the SNMMI AI Task Force and the Program Chair for the 2022 IEEE Medical Imaging Conference in Milan, Italy.
 She is currently the President of the SNMMI Physics, Instrumentation and Data Sciences Council (PIDSC).
 Her trainees at BIDSLab have been awarded prestigious extramural training grants from the SNMMI, IEEE, APS, and AAUW.

-ARMAN RAHMIM is a Professor of Radiology, Physics, and Biomedical Engineering at the University of British Columbia (UBC) and a Distinguished Scientist and Provincial Medical Imaging Physicist at BC Cancer.
+DR. ARMAN RAHMIM is Professor of Radiology, Physics, and Biomedical Engineering at the University of British Columbia (UBC) and a Distinguished Scientist and Provincial Medical Imaging Physicist at BC Cancer.
 He earned his MSc in condensed matter physics and PhD in medical imaging physics at UBC.
 After completing his PhD, he joined Johns Hopkins University (JHU) to lead the high-resolution brain PET imaging physics program and conduct research in Radiology and Electrical Engineering.
 In 2018, he returned to Vancouver to continue his research in molecular imaging and therapy.
-Dr. Rahmim has published a book, over 200 journal articles, and delivered more than 120 invited lectures worldwide.
+Dr. Rahmim has published a book, over 260 journal articles, and delivered more than 160 invited lectures worldwide.
 He has been a principal or co-investigator on various grants for quantitative imaging and personalized therapies.
 He received the Young Scientist Award from the AAPM in 2016 and the Presidential Distinguished Service Award from SNMMI in 2022.
-He has served as Vice President (2017-18) and President (2018-19) of the SNMMI’s Physics, Instrumentation and Data Sciences Council (PIDSC), and currently chairs the SNMMI Artificial Intelligence (AI) Task Force (2020-) and the SNMMI Dosimetry-AI working group (2022).
+He has served as Vice President (2017-18) and President (2018-19) of the SNMMI’s Physics, Instrumentation and Data Sciences Council (PIDSC), and currently chairs the SNMMI Artificial Intelligence (AI) Task Force (2020-2024) and the SNMMI Dosimetry-AI working group (2022).

 Course title: